akimaleo/Android-DayScheduleView/README.md

 # Description
-This View destinies for manipulating events during the day;
+This View destinies for manipulating mDventsList during the day;
 ##Features
-Add events.
+Add mDventsList.
 Vertical scroll.
 Zoom in/out.
 Customising view from XML or Java code.(See Customising view)